Published on

 2. Create buyer personas

-A buyer persona is a specific type of customer that buys from you, with all their traits.
-For example, one buyer persona could be a marketing agency in the B2B sector.
-They're aged 25-45, and they need to create multiple proposals per month for different clients with quick turnaround times.
+Once you have data in your CRM, you need to organize it.
+That's where buyer personas come in.
+A buyer persona represents a specific type of customer with all their characteristics.
+For example, one persona might be a B2B marketing agency, aged 25-45, that needs to create multiple proposals each month with quick turnaround times.

 3. Send targeted emails